qdrant/terraform-provider-qdrant-cloud/examples/resources/qdrant-cloud_accounts_auth_key/README.md

 # Example: Database API Key (deprecated)

-This example shows how to use the Terraform Qdrant Cloud provider to manage the deprecated V1 Datbase API Key resources in Qdrant Cloud.
+This example shows how to use the Terraform Qdrant Cloud provider to manage the deprecated V1 Database API Key resources in Qdrant Cloud.

 ## Prerequisites